rw251/augmented-self/README.md

 ## Notes

-`app.json` and `static.json` are required for heroku deployment only.
+`static.json` are required for heroku deployment only.

+Must run

+`heroku buildpacks:set mars/create-react-app`

+to setup the correct buildpack so that the production version is deployed to heroku